cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/haproxy.md

 Simply replace any `server.ext_ipv4` values with `server.int_ipv4` using HAProxy CustomConfig (below).

 ## Specify an HAProxy test interval
-You can also specify your own test interval if you like - this is done in the _server_ section of your HAProxy configruation.
+You can also specify your own test interval if you like - this is done in the _server_ section of your HAProxy configuration.
 This section is on line 53 of the default configuration.

 To change the test interval to every 30 seconds (instead of the default 2 seconds), the template should look like this: